Master hexagonal architecture in Rust

 First, we call the AuthorRepository to persist the new author, then we branch.
 On a failed repository call, we call AuthorMetrics to track the failure.
 On success, we submit success metrics, then trigger notifications.
 In both cases, we propagate the repository Result to the caller.

-I defined the AuthorMetrics and AuthorNotifier methods as infallible, since metric aggregation and notification dispatch typically take place concurrently, with separate error handling paths.
+I defined the AuthorMetrics and AuthorNotifier methods as infallible, since metric aggregation and notification dispatch typically takes place concurrently, with separate error handling paths.

 Not always, though.
 Imagine if the metrics and notifier calls also returned errors.
 Suddenly, our test scenarios include: